mblhaunted/nixy/README.md

 The builder is where the magic happens.
 Note, you have a variable here that is "$out" which is your workspace.

 At the end of the build, your files are either written to your local nix path or also created as symlinks relative to your root path.

 ## The Builder

-There are three ways to specify a package's build steps.
+There are three ways to specify a package's build steps, and the builder has some caveats that you need to be aware of.

-Note that when using the builder, your source file is represented as "$src", and your output directory is "$out".
-Attempting to write to anything else will cause a build failure!
+1) Your source file is represented as "$src"
+2) and your output directory is "$out", and attempting to write to anything else will cause a build failure.

+You need to take these factors into accoutn when composing your build steps.

-### Interactivs
+### Interactive

 Using the interactive prompt, you can specify the build steps you want.